gvwilson/thirdbit/src/fiction/santas/index.md

 They made half a dozen stops after that, and were met each time by someone cheerful and mechanical.
-When Finner finally worked up the courage to point this out to the Elfabot, its response was,
+When Finner finally worked up the courage to point this out to Elfabot, its response was,
 "It's best she doesn't know."